 Continued public support showed the need for extended Tuesday and Thursday residential recycling hours in 1995.
 Friday's were added to the residential drive-thru recycling hours of operation in October of 2004.
-January 2010- May 2012, the City of Columbus implemented a 3-tier "pay-as-you-throw" (PAYT) Toter system encouraging residents to reduce and recycle their waste.
+January 2010- May 2012, the City of Columbus implemented a 3-tier "pay-as-youthrow" (PAYT) Toter system encouraging residents to reduce and recycle their waste.
 In response to the City, the Columbus/Bartholomew Recycling Center Drive-Thru hours were extended to also include Monday and Wednesdays 8:00am to 3:30pm.
 This change provides residents with a 6-day per week opportunity to make recycling in the community more convenient.
 In 2013, several new recycling opportunities were added including everyday Electronics recycling, and Vinyl Siding recycling.
 In May of 2015, the Recycling Center began accepting plastics #3-#7 in addition to plastics #1 and #2.
 In May of 2016 it was determined that due to curbside recycling the Recycling Center hours would be modified for residential and businesses to Tuesday through Saturday 7:30 A.M.-4:30 P.M., and closed on Mondays.
-No changes were made to the hours of operation at the Recycling Center in 2017.
 On July 1, 2017 the BCSWMD began charging a fee of \$20 for all TV's and Computer Monitors.
+No changes were made to the hours of operation at the Recycling Center in 2018.
+In 2018, we diverted 2,179 tons of material from the Landfill.

-2017 Columbus/Bartholomew Recycling Center Hours of Operation
+2018 Columbus/Bartholomew Recycling Center Hours of Operation

-Tuesday-Saturday- 7:30 A.M.-4:30 P.M.
-Closed Monday
+Tuesday-Saturday- 7:30 A.M.-4:30 P.M., Closed Monday